 There are many opportunities to have a go at alpine ski racing.
-Here you'll find information on the athlete pathway from first time competitor to high performance athlete.
+Here you'll find information for first time competitors through to high performance athlete.

 How do I get started in ski racing?

-Most New Zealand ski resorts will have a local ski club, masters or ski race programme to help you get that first race under your belt.
+The first step is to find your local ski racing programme who can help you get that first race under your belt.
 Lessons and ski programmes are a great way to develop your race skills.
 In a group environment you can peg yourself against your mates and begin to train towards regional events like the Interfield series, perfect for first-time youth racers.

 The Interfield events are open to all first-time ski racers from under 8s to under 16s and you can compete in the North Island, Canterbury or Southern Lakes regions throughout the season.
 The New Zealand Youth Series and North and South Island Champs and the Cardrona NZ Junior Nationals provide the opportunity to compete against kids from all over NZ.